-- In Windows 10, move the pointer to the lower left corner of the desktop, then right-click and choose Control Panel.
-Click the Clock and Region option then click the Region link. - In Windows 7, choose Start > Control Panel and then click the Region and Language link.
+• In Windows 10, move the pointer to the lower left corner of the desktop, then right-click and choose Control Panel.
+Click the Clock and Region option then click the Region link.

 As an example, the Windows 10 interface is shown here.
-The Windows 7 version looks different but functions similarly.